 There are multiple factors to consider when picking the best cameras for photography beginners.
-Image quality is obviously an important factor.
-You also want a shooter that can facilitate learning the fundamentals of photography, while sporting helpful automatic modes and features that will help capture moments efficiently without fear of missing the right shot.
-But of course, you might also want something that isn’t too expensive, so sacrificing some features is a must.
+Image quality is an obvious factor.
+New photographers want a shooter that can facilitate learning the fundamentals of photography while sporting helpful automatic modes and features that will help capture moments without fear of missing the right shot.
+You might also want something that isn’t too expensive, so sacrificing some features is a must.
 The trick is to pick what gives you the most bang for your buck.

 Other factors to consider are portability and the ability to upgrade.
-The most portable systems are point-and-shoot cameras, but while many of these can offer amazing features and image quality, they don’t leave room for upgrades.
-They have no interchangeable lens systems or room for external accessories.
+The most portable systems are point-and-shoot cameras, but while many of these can offer amazing features and image quality, they don’t leave room for upgrading.
+These have no interchangeable lens systems or room for external accessories.
 You will be stuck with what you bought until you buy another camera.

-DSLR and mirrorless cameras are more modular, offering interchangeable lens systems that will allow for purchasing extra glass for shooting in different situations and styles.
-These cameras also tend to have hot shoes (mounting point on top) and other expandable features, such as headphone/microphone ports, USB connections, battery grips, and more.
+DSLR and mirrorless cameras are more modular, offering interchangeable lens systems that will adapt to different shooting scenarios.
+These cameras also tend to have hot shoes (mounting points on top) and other expandable features, such as headphone/microphone ports, USB connections, battery grips, and more.

 How much you want to spend on upgrades is another factor to consider.
 Nikon and Canon units have an ample selection of lenses in the market.
 This means there will be more affordable lenses around, as well as pro-level equipment.
-Other brands like Sony, Fujifilm, and others can be more specialized, and third parties might not produce many lenses for their cameras.
-This means chances of you spending more on glass down the road are higher.
+Other brands like Sony and Fujifilm can be more specialized, and third parties might not produce many lenses for their cameras.
+Chances of you spending more on glass down the road are higher.